 The Bayeux War Cemetery

 France assigned the cemetery grounds to the United Kingdom in perpetuity.
-This act was in recognition of the sacrifices made by the British Empire in the defence and liberation of France during the war.
-Of the 4648 graves, 3935 are from the United Kingdom.
+This was in recognition of the sacrifices made by the British Empire in the defence and liberation of France during the war.
+Of the 4648 graves, 3935 are for United Kingdom soldiers.
 In addition, there are 466 graves of German soldiers, 181 Canadian, 25 Polish, 17 Australian, 8 New Zealand, 7 Russian, 2 from both the Czech Republic and Italy and 1 South African.

 Locating A Grave